actions-marketplace-validations/vishnudxb_cancel-duplicate-workflow/README.md

 Sample usage in github action job:

-For eg: your `test.yaml` is triggered.
-Before deploy, you want to check if any staging deployment jobs are running.
+For eg: your `test.yml` is triggered from your `testing` branch.
+The below action check if any deployment jobs are running in your `staging` branch.
 If do, cancel the test build.

 ```yaml
 jobs: